Enjoy the six-hitting show while it lasts as bowlers could roar back in World Cup

 "I think we'll face a fair bit of spin in the Caribbean and the wickets might become tougher as the tournament goes on.”

-When there is a fair contest between the bat and the ball, it’s the classy batters like Kohli that thrive.
+It's when there is a fair contest between the bat and the ball that the classy batters like Kohli thrive.

 ALSO READ: